 Mentored Youth Trout Days

-James Fox, 2, and his father, Nick Fox of Mechanicsburg, PA, enjoy Saturday morning fishing at Children's Lake, Boiling Springs, during the 2017 Mentored Youth Trout Days event.
+Dave Hess of Carlisle, PA, center, helps Baylee Hess, 5, front, and Kloey Fahnestock, 7, get a fish out of the water at Children's Lake, Boiling Springs, PA, on Saturday morning during the 2017 Mentored Youth Trout Days event.
 Children under the age of 16 were allowed fish with a licensed adult.

 Start the conversation, or Read more at PennLive.com.